 - Low self-esteem due to perceived failures at school or work and due to struggles in relationships

 At Get Centered we offer counseling to help adults with ADD/ADHD symptoms learn coping strategies and ways to manage tasks differently.
-We also provide Neurofeedback to help strengthen connections in the brain assisting in the development of functioning and thinking patterns in the brain.
+We also provide Neurofeedback to help strengthen connections in the brain, assisting in the development of functioning and thinking patterns.

-If you are looking for counseling to address the unknown reasons you are always late, the frustrations you and others have with the number of times you’ve lost your wallet or your keys, and are finding it more difficult to be motivated in the things you love to do we are ready to work with you and determine how ADD/ADHD may or may not play a part in your frustrations in life.
+If you are looking for counseling to address the unknown reasons you are always late, the frustrations you and others have with the number of times you’ve lost your wallet or your keys, and the difficulty you are finding in being motivated in the things you love to do, we are ready to work with you and determine how ADD/ADHD may or may not play a part in your frustrations in life.